shiftpsh/sensor-tester/README.md

 # sensor-tester
-Test available camera and sensors for Android.
+Test available cameras and sensors for Android.